Daraa Governorate clashes (2011–2013)

-The 2011–2013 Daraa Governorate clashes are a series of military confrontations between the Syrian Army and the Free Syrian Army in Daraa Governorate, Syria, which began in November 2011, after widescale protests and crackdown on protesters in Daraa had lasted since April 2011.
+The Daraa 2011–2013 Daraa Governorate clashes were a series of military confrontations between the Syrian Arab Armed Forces and the Free Syrian Army in Daraa Governorate, Syria, which began in November 2011, after widescale protests and crackdown on protesters in Daraa had lasted since April 2011.
 The clashes had been ongoing as part of the Syrian civil war, until the U.N. brokered cease fire came into effect on 14 April 2012.
 Sporadic clashes continued since then, however.

 Although there were some civilian protests, Arab League observers have been posted in the area, and one of them claimed to see snipers in the city.
 "We saw snipers in the town, we saw them with our own eyes," the observer told residents in a conversation filmed and posted online.
 "We're going to ask the government to remove them immediately.
 We'll be in touch with the Arab League back in Cairo.
 If the snipers are not gone in 24 hours, then there will be other measures taken."
 Civilian protesters have died.